IceSkyDev/AppDoc/docs/game/en/Nonograms.md

 desc: supports custom number of rows and columns up to has automatic solving function
 ---

-Include normal version and solve version, supports custom number of rows and columns, the range is 3x3~50x50, the solve version has automatic solving function, contains more levels and professional modes.
+Include normal version and solve version, random mode supports custom number of rows and columns, the range is 3x3~50x50, the solve version has automatic solving function, contains more levels and professional modes.

 ### How to play